lubeda/EspHoMaTriXv2/README.md

 - **Everybody** who has fun by using this software
 - **Everybody** who found bugs/issues and reported them!

+  **Contact me if I missed to mention your contribution**

 ## Special thanks to all sponsors

+As of the 1.1.2024 there were only four of them. 😿